pja35/SXP/docs/wiki/Sigma_Protocols.md

 \[u^r=u^{xc} u^s=(v/m)^c a'.\]

-**Denote by \((a,c)\mapsto\textrm{CCD}^T(m,n)(a,c)\) the response of this protocol, done towards with mask a and under challenge c.**
+**Denote by \((a,c)\mapsto\textrm{CCD}^T(m,n)(a,c)\) the response of this protocol, done towards T with mask a and under challenge c.**

 **Ex.
 5: Relative identification protocol**